green-code-initiative/ecoCode/docs/rules/README.md

 Here is the selected rules used on ecoCode :
 - [List of applicable web rules](web-rules.md)

-We try to apply these rules to each supported langage, so we maintain a matrix to follow current development :
+We try to apply these rules to each supported language, so we maintain a matrix to follow current development :
 - [Rules support matrix by techno](web-matrix.md)